 \section{Conclusions}

-We have presented a stochastic agent-based modelling framework that extends the Generalized Stochastic Microdosimetric Model (GSM$^2$) to the level of individual cells, enabling the simulation of tumour spheroid response to particle irradiation with full single-cell resolution.
+We have presented a stochastic agent-based modeling framework that extends the Generalized Stochastic Microdosimetric Model (GSM$^2$) to the level of individual cells, enabling the simulation of tumor spheroid response to particle irradiation with full single-cell resolution.
 Each cell evolves as an autonomous agent through a continuous-time Markov chain, with DNA damage induction, repair, misrepair, cell-cycle progression, proliferation, and migration treated as competing stochastic events in a shared event queue.
-The event-driven architecture provides computationally efficient scaling with system size, making it feasible to simulate millimetre-scale spheroids containing thousands of cells under clinically relevant irradiation conditions.
+The event-driven architecture provides computationally efficient scaling with system size, making it feasible to simulate millimeter-scale spheroids containing thousands of cells under clinically relevant irradiation conditions.

-The framework was applied to tumour spheroids irradiated with $^{1}$H and $^{12}$C ions across a range of energies and dose rates.
+The framework was applied to tumor spheroids irradiated with $^{1}$H and $^{12}$C ions across a range of energies and dose rates.
 The main findings can be summarised as follows.

-The spatiotemporal evolution of the spheroid — in terms of total cell number, cell-cycle phase composition, and three-dimensional spatial organisation — reflects the interplay between radiation-induced damage, repair kinetics, and cell-cycle progression.
+The spatiotemporal evolution of the spheroid — in terms of total cell number, cell-cycle phase composition, and three-dimensional spatial organization — reflects the interplay between radiation-induced damage, repair kinetics, and cell-cycle progression.
 Carbon ions produce more severe cell killing than protons at the same energy per nucleon, consistent with their higher LET and biological effectiveness.
 The radial stratification of cell-cycle phases, with a quiescent core surrounded by a cycling shell, is resolved at the single-cell level and evolves dynamically following irradiation.